ishapiro/lumibot_backtesting_machine/README.md

 **The strategy_configuration directory is not included in the github distribution.
 You will need to create this manually.**

+Check options_iron_condor_backtest_mwt.py for a current up to date list of parameters.

 ```
 symbol = "SPY"
 option_duration = 40  # How many days until the call option expires when we sell it
 strike_step_size = 1  # IMS Is this the strike spacing of the specific asset can we get this from Poloygon?
-delta_required = 0.15  # The delta of the option we want to sell
+delta_required = 0.16  # The delta of the option we want to sell
-roll_delta_required = 0.15  # The delta of the option we want to sell when we do a roll
+roll_delta_required = 0.16  # The delta of the option we want to sell when we do a roll
 maximum_rolls = 2  # The maximum number of rolls we will do
 days_before_expiry_to_buy_back = 7  # How many days before expiry to buy back the call
 quantity_to_trade = 10  # The number of contracts to trade
 minimum_hold_period = 5  # The of number days to wait before exiting a strategy -- this strategy only trades once a day
-distance_of_wings = 20  # Distance of the longs from the shorts in dollars -- the wings
+distance_of_wings = 15  # Distance of the longs from the shorts in dollars -- the wings
-margin_call_factor = 1.25  # How much above the margin requirement do we set the budget
 strike_roll_distance = 5 # How close to the short do we allow the price to move before rolling.
+trading_fee = 0.60 # Commmision and slipage
+max_loss_multiplier = 2.0 # The maximum loss as a multiple of initial credit, set to 0 to disable
+maximum_portfolio_allocation = 0.75 # The maximum amount of the portfolio to allocate to this strategy for new condors
+max_loss_trade_days_to_skip =  3 # The number of days to skip after a max loss trade
+roll_strategy = "short" # short, delta, none # IMS not fully implemented
+delta_threshold = 0.20 # The delta threshold for rolling
 starting_date = 2020-02-01
 ending_date = 2020-04-30
-trading_fee_percent = 0.07 # Commmision and slipage
 ```

 ## See the code for additional information